safespring/docs/content/backup/install/windows.md

 The second mode includes the process of creating a new node and therefore requires API credentials and more settings.
 It is recommended to use credentials with limited numbers nodes and not your fully administrative credentials.
 If credentials with unlimited permissions is used it is advised to delete all files in Windows `%TEMP%` directory after installation or failure to install since it may disclose secrets.
 The installer makes it best to remove them but in some scenarios they might be left behind.
-To see options and rules to run simply run `"safespring-baas.2.3.3.exe -help"`.
+To see options and rules to run simply run `"safespring-baas.2.3.4.exe -help"`.
 All installer parameters must be in CAPITAL letters.
 Flags can be in lower case.

 ![help](../../images/help.png)

+!!! warning ""
     **The installation process may take up to 25 minutes to complete.
 Especially "TBMR Installation" may take quite a long time.**

 ## Download
-For Windows 8.1, 10, 2012 and 2016 please use this installer, [https://api.cloud.ipnett.se/dist/installer/safespring-baas.2.3.3.exe](https://api.cloud.ipnett.se/dist/installer/safespring-baas.2.3.3.exe).
+For Windows 8.1, 10, 2012 and 2016 please use this installer, [https://api.cloud.ipnett.se/dist/installer/safespring-baas.2.3.4.exe](https://api.cloud.ipnett.se/dist/installer/safespring-baas.2.3.4.exe).

 For older Windows versions please use this installer, [https://api.cloud.ipnett.se/dist/installer/safespring-baas.2.2.1.exe](https://api.cloud.ipnett.se/dist/installer/ipnett-baas.2.2.1.exe).

-md5: 355a71d83c14e8a208928dd611a754e2 safespring-baas.2.3.3.exe
+md5: 0182665fbf6caf4e3ba145db4b2fe3c2 safespring-baas.2.3.4.exe
 md5: 9d019492bdb3cb80e8a19a6f45933b00 ipnett-baas.2.2.1.exe

 Latest URL is `https://api.cloud.ipnett.se/dist/installer/latest-win`